yuya-fujita-1201/codex-test/README.md

 Place the UI
 - In App Builder, drop `gntChatWorkspace` on an App/Home page.
-- Optionally, add `threadRelatedEditor` to the `GNT_ChatThread__c` record page to edit Related Record/Object/Description.
+- Optionally, add `threadRelatedEditor` to the `GNT_ChatThread__c` record page to update related record/object fields.

 Field constraints
 - Title (`GNT_ChatThread__c.Name`): up to 80 chars (standard)